bikemazzell/tuonella-sift/README.md

 # Tuonella Sift

-A high-performance, memory-efficient CSV deduplication tool built in Rust.
+A high-performance, memory-efficient CSV deduplication tool built in Rust with optional CUDA GPU acceleration.
 Named after Tuonella, the Finnish underworld where souls are sorted and filtered - just as this tool sifts through massive datasets to separate the unique from the duplicates.

-Designed to handle massive datasets (hundreds of GB to TB scale) with intelligent field detection, fuzzy URL matching, and configurable processing parameters.
+Designed to handle massive datasets (hundreds of GB to TB scale) with intelligent field detection, fuzzy URL matching, GPU acceleration, and configurable processing parameters.

 ## Why "Tuonella Sift"?